dyne/Zenroom/docs/pages/zencode-scenarios-ethereum.md

 A user may want to sign an object different from a transaction, and may want others to be able to verify such signature using only the ethereum address.

-**Note:** the resulting ethereum signature uses the ECDSA determinitsic algorithm as specified in [RFC-6979](https://www.rfc-editor.org/rfc/rfc6979).
+**Note:** the resulting ethereum signature uses the ECDSA deterministic algorithm as specified in [RFC-6979](https://www.rfc-editor.org/rfc/rfc6979).

 ## Creation of the signature

-Given a string of which we want to compute the signature, assuming that the user already has a ethereum private key in the keyring, the signature can be created using the following script:
+Given a string of which we want to compute the signature, assuming that the user already has an ethereum private key in the keyring, the signature can be created using the following script:

 [](../_media/examples/zencode_cookbook/ethereum/doc_signtest_str.zen ':include :type=code gherkin')